 Decolorized (purified, low anthraquinone) whole leaf aloe vera is considered safe.
-A recent study in mice fed various concentrations of purified aloe vera for three months showed no adverse effects at all from the juice.
+A 2013 study in mice fed various concentrations of purified aloe vera for three months showed no adverse effects at all from the juice.

 Colored vs. decolorized aloe juice